MauroAbidalCarrer/diary_and_notes/objectives.md

                 -  entropy + Jensen–Shannon distance
 ### By priorty:
 - use demographics as auxiliary tasks
+- perf hp tuning with new auxiliary tasks
-- Weight models by demographics aux loss
+- Weight models by demographics aux loss:
+    - first def weight as inversed aux loss
+    - then use an MLP?
+- Make a train/test split to eval weighting model
+- Switch back to one cycle lr
+- improve weighting with entropy+Jensen–Shannon distance
+-
 <!-- - phase during the sequence "behavior" column -->
 <!-- -  Aggregate patches of the ToF sensors data -->
 <!-- -  Unify preprocessing and training/inference notebooks into a single one to avoid waiting for zip, upload, kaggle processing and downlod delays. -->